Sindisil/lned/docs/dev/design.md

 This document is intended to flesh out the design of lned using pseudocode, as well as provide a space to hash out design alternatives.

+## Design thoughts

+Easiest option would be to clone ed and add some functionality to make it more productive (e.g., better join command, auto indent in input mode, some sort of wrap and/or justify, multiple buffers, useful prompt).

+Another option would be to try to make a non-modal line editor.
+The idea being that just typing would append text, and other commands would be accessed similarly to non-modal screen editors.
+Would therefor need to take input in raw mode or use a crate to do something similar so that hotkeys can be accepted.

+Common commands would have their own hotkeys, less common commands might need to be accessed at a command promp (sometimes called a command pallette).
+Examples might be:

+ctrl+HOME = navigate to 0th line to allow input before first line. ctrl+END = navigate to last line and display it
+PgUp = equivalant of .-<WinSz>zn in ed (i.e., "scroll" WinSz lines, starting
+       back WinSz lines, leaving current_line as last line displayed ctrl+g = prompt for line number, set current_line to the specified line, display it if it's not line 0. ctrl+shift+p = prompt for command
+Delete = delete current line
+DownArrow = if current_line isn't already last line, increment current_line and
+            display it.

+Upside: no modal input
+Downside: need raw mode, not amenable to scripting, possibly less discoverable
+          if modal editor has decent help & error messages (somewhat offset by using CUA & other common key bindings, maybe).

 ## Data Types

 struct CmdArgs {